-Using the template at the end of this post, or the pdf here, cut out the shapes.
+Using the template at the end of this post, or Find the milk and cookies template here, cut out the shapes.
 Lay the templates on your felt, pinning to secure if desired, (use light brown for the cookie, darker brown for the chips, light blue for the glass, white for the milk) and cut out shapes.

 step two: fuse your appliques